 - (a.)
 All mortgage loans require monthly principal payments through maturity and either fully amortize or include a balloon principal payment upon maturity. - (b.)
-This loan is scheduled to mature within the next twelve months.
-We intend to repay this loan in full utilizing borrowings under our Credit Agreement. - (c.)
-This loan is scheduled to mature within the next twelve months.
-We intend to refinance this loan prior to the maturity date.
+This loan is scheduled to mature within the next twelve months at which time we will either refinance pursuant to a new mortgage loan or repay the mortgage balance in full utilizing borrowings under our Credit Agreement.

-On June 1, 2022, the \$5.1 million fixed rate mortgage loan on 700 Shadow Lane and Goldring MOBs was fully repaid utilizing borrowings under our Credit Agreement.
+On January 3, 2023, the \$4.2 million fixed rate mortgage loan on Desert Valley Medical Center was fully repaid utilizing borrowings under our Credit Agreement.

+At March 31, 2023 and December 31, 2022, we had various mortgages, all of which were non-recourse to us, included in our condensed consolidated balance sheet.
 The mortgages are secured by the real property of the buildings as well as property leases and rents.
-The mortgages outstanding as of September 30, 2022 had a combined fair value of approximately \$48.3 million.
-At December 31, 2021, we had various mortgages, all of which were non-recourse to us, included in our condensed consolidated balance sheet.
-The combined outstanding balance of these various mortgages at December 31, 2021 was \$57.2 million and had a combined fair value of approximately \$59.4 million.
+The mortgages outstanding as of March 31, 2023, had a combined carrying value of approximately \$40.3 million and a combined fair value of approximately \$38.6 million.
+The mortgages outstanding as of December 31, 2022, had a combined carrying value of approximately \$45.0 million and a combined fair value of approximately \$43.2 million.